zhiqianlu/terraform-provider-azurerm/website/docs/r/subscription_feature.html.markdown

 # azurerm_subscription_feature

 Register and unregister a preview feature for the subscription.
 Features which `approvalType` is `AutoApproval` can be managed by terraform.
+[More information can be found in this document](https://docs.microsoft.com/en-us/rest/api/resources/features).

 ## Example Usage